 Slow Cooker Apple Cider is a fun recipe that is just perfect for your next get-together.
-I love this recipe because you start with real, whole, beautiful apples and turn them into apple cider.
+I love this apple cider recipe because you start with fresh, whole, beautiful apples and turn them into apple cider.
 It’s not mixing juices together, this is the real deal.
 Ok, it’s the slow cooker version of the real deal.

 - 10–12 medium apples, assorted types (I used a mixture of all kinds of apples)